j3rrywan9/scala-study/doc/sbt.md

 #### Managed dependencies

 The recommended approach to library dependencies is using managed dependencies.
-If you’ve been using Maven, Gradle, or some other advanced build tool, the concept of declarative library management won't be new. sbt's managed dependencies are similar: you declare one or more library dependencies in the build definition, and sbt will download these from a repository and put these on the classpath when needed.
+If you've been using Maven, Gradle, or some other advanced build tool, the concept of declarative library management won't be new. sbt's managed dependencies are similar: you declare one or more library dependencies in the build definition, and sbt will download these from a repository and put these on the classpath when needed.

+Although managedDependencies can be used to specify files/jars directly, it's recommended to directly use Ivy and the `update` task.

+The `update` task makes use of the configuration of Ivy for sbt and the configuration of the current project, called a *module* in Ivy.
+The `ivySbt` task pulls in all the global configuration of Ivy, like where to look for dependencies and what credentials to use.
+The `ivyModule` task pulls together all the configuration for the current project, like what its identifier (name) is, what dependencies it has, and what artifacts it will produce.

 The most important setting to know about IvySbt is the `resolvers` setting.
 This is where you can specify how and where to find libraries.
 Although Ivy supports configurable lookup mechanisms, most projects make use of sbt's default, which is to load from a Maven repository.

+Now that you have a location from where you'll pull artifacts, you can start configuring what artifacts to pull.

 The `libraryDependencies` setting is defined as a collection of `ModuleID` values.
 `ModuleID` is an sbt abstraction to simplify the declaration of dependencies.